zippy84/lc-qcad/README.md

 You have to select the cutting layer first.
 Hover to one of the lines and you will see a preview of the new gap positions.
 If the preview is okay, just click to lock it.
 You can unlock a preview with a second click.
 Add gaps to other segments and finally terminate the plugin with a right click in the document.

-Currently the plugin can only work on polylines.
+Currently the plugin can only work with lines, arcs, circles and polylines.

 The plugin has two settings: